radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 We don't know what the `id` or `name` of the object at this point, and so we can't specify either of them.
-The model must be OK with us leaving these out, and so this is why we use the `constructor_type :schema` line: it relaxes `Dry::Struct` a touch.
+The model must be OK with us leaving these out, and so this is why we use the `constructor_type :schema` line: it relaxes `ROM::Struct` a touch.

-Underneath `constructor_type`, we outline that the models should have an `id` attribute that is optional.By using `Types::Strict` for this attribute, if we pass in something other than `id` as an integer the type checking built into `Dry::Struct` will complain:
+Underneath `constructor_type`, we outline that the models should have an `id` attribute that is optional.
+By using `Types::Strict` for this attribute, if we pass in something other than `id` as an integer the type checking built into `ROM::Struct` will complain:

 ```ruby
 Project.new(id: "not-an-integer-id")